 Various artworks depict Mithras dining with Sol; Mithras ascending behind Sol in the latter’s chariot and both deities shaking hands and at an altar with pieces of meat on a spit.
 One artwork shows Sol kneeling before Mithras who holds an object resembling a bull’s haunch.

-This difference is crucial, because the birthday of Sol Invictus was December 25, but that is not Mithras’ birthday.
+This difference is crucial, because the birthday of Sol Invictus was December 25, but that was not Mithras’ birthday.
 Amongst Roman mystery cults, Mithraism had no “public” face; its ceremonies were confined only to the initiates.
 The festival of Sol Invictus on December 25 wasn’t specific to Mithraism.

 The alleged salvific death of Mithra is based on an inscription that says “and you have saved us … in the shed blood.”
 But no written narrative or theology from Mithraism survives and limited information can be derived from these inscriptions.
 “However, in the absence of any ancient explanations of its meaning, Mithra’s iconography has proven to be exceptionally difficult to decipher.”